stonefl/stonefl.github.io/_posts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.161-b12, mixed mode)
 ```

 ### Install Spark
 Download a pre-built version of Apache Spark from [Spark Download page](http://spark.apache.org/downloads.html) .
-The version I downloaded is 1.6.1, you can download newer version from the drop down list, the package type will change accordingly.
+The version I downloaded is 2.2.0, which is newest version avialable at the time of this post is written.
+You can download older version from the drop down list, but note that before 2.0.0, Spark was pre-built for Apache Hadoop 2.6.
+You might need to choose corresponding package type.

 If neccessary, download and install WinRAR from [http://www.rarlab.com/download.htm](http://www.rarlab.com/download.htm), so you can extract the `.tgs` file downloaded.

-Extract Spark archive to C drive, such as `C:\spark-1.6.1-bin-hadoop2.6`.
+Extract Spark archive to C drive, such as `C:\spark-2.2.0-bin-hadoop2.7`.
 Note: **The folder name cannot have space!**

-Optional: open the `C:\spark-1.6.1-bin-hadoop2.6\conf` folder, and make sure "File Name Extensions" is checked in the "view" tab of Windows Explorer.
+Optional: open the `C:\spark-2.2.0-bin-hadoop2.7\conf` folder, and make sure "File Name Extensions" is checked in the "view" tab of Windows Explorer.
 Rename the `log4j.properties.template` to `log4j.properties`.
 Open the new file and change the error level from **INFO** to **ERROR** for `log4j.rootCategory` .

 **Set SPARK_HOME Variables**
 Set environmental variables:
 - Varaiable: SPARK_HOME
-- Value: C:\spark-1.6.1-bin-hadoop2.6  (or your installation path)
+- Value: C:\spark-2.2.0-bin-hadoop2.7  (or your installation path)
 Add `%SPARK_HOME%\bin` to `PATH` variable.

 ### Download Windows Utilities for Hadoop
-Download `winutils.exe` file from [https://github.com/stonefl/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe](https://github.com/stonefl/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe) and copy it to into  folder `C:\hadoop-2.6.0\bin`.
+Download `winutils.exe` file from [https://github.com/stonefl/winutils/raw/master/hadoop-2.7.1/bin/winutils.exe](https://github.com/stonefl/winutils/raw/master/hadoop-2.7.1/bin/winutils.exe) and copy it into folder `C:\hadoop-2.7.1\bin`.

 **Note:**
-1) this is for a 64-bit system.
+1) This is for a 64-bit system.
 If you are on a 32-bit version of Windows, you will need to search for a 32-bit build of winutils.exe for Hadoop.
-2) If you are using `spark-2.0.0-bin-hadoop2.7` or newer, you will need the winutils.exe for hadoop-2.7.1, which can be downloaded from [https://github.com/stonefl/winutils/raw/master/hadoop-2.7.1/bin/winutils.exe](https://github.com/stonefl/winutils/raw/master/hadoop-2.7.1/bin/winutils.exe)
+2) If you are using Spark versions that is lower than 2.0, for example `spark-1.6.1-bin-hadoop2.6`, you will need the winutils.exe for hadoop-2.6.0, which can be downloaded from [https://github.com/stonefl/winutils/raw/master/hadoop-2.7.1/bin/winutils.exe](https://github.com/stonefl/winutils/raw/master/hadoop-2.7.1/bin/winutils.exe)

 **Set HADOOP_HOME Variables**
 Set environmental variables:
 - Varaiable: HADOOP_HOME
-- Value: C:\hadoop-2.6.0  (or your installation path)
+- Value: C:\hadoop-2.7.1  (or your installation path)
 Add `%HADOOP_HOME%\bin` to `PATH` variable.

 You can run `spark-shell` in the `cmd` or `PowerShell` (**run as administrator**) to test the installation.
 If you can see the scala console, you are good to go.
 But it is very likely you will get one or more following errors.